guala01/bdo-market-app/README.md

 - **Logout Functionality**: Allows users to log out from the application and refreshes to de-authorize them.
 - **User Registrations**: Displays a table of items the user is registered for based on the `registrations.json` file.
 This data is dynamically reloaded whenever the user refreshes the page.
 - **Customizable Sales Data**: Users can choose to see sales data for the last 7 days, 3 days, or 24 hours using buttons on the dashboard.
+- **API Scraping**: Uses a Python script to scrape the BDO marketplace API for sales data.
+- **Discord Bot**: A bot that allows users to register for an item and get notified ahead when the item is registered.

 ## Getting started with the SPA